-The stated goal of government-sponsored education for Inuit was to create good Canadian "citizens."
-In practice, this meant teaching English and skills that the government believed were important to becoming employable in northern economic ventures that would help fund government services.
+The primary goal of government-sponsored education in Qikiqtaaluk was to create good Canadian "citizens."
+In practice, this meant creating individuals who could adapt and contribute positively to the changing northern environment, in part by learning English, and by becoming employable in the new northern economic ventures.
 In sum, it required Inuit to assimilate and "catch up" with the practices of the rest of Canadian society.
 As a government official noted in an internal statement in 1949:

 In this task of interpreting the Canadian way of life, education is certainly the key point.
 In order that the Eskimo may accomplish the adjustment to civilization successfully, the education set-up must afford understanding of, and practice in, Canadian and democratic ways of living.
-Development towards citizenship should be the chief criterion in judging the success of our educational program, and other factors such as the development of specific skills or techniques, while important, should be subordinated to this end.45
+Development towards citizenship should be the chief criterion in judging the success of our educational program, and other factors such as the development of specific skills or techniques, while important, should be subordinated to this end.

-The government attempted to reconcile a standard southern-style curriculum with the protection of Inuit culture, which appears to have meant the capacity to live and work in the north, sustained by some language, folklore, and craft skills.
+The Department of Northern Affairs attempted to reconcile a standard southern-style curriculum with the protection of Inuit culture, which appears to have meant the capacity to live and work in the North, sustained by some language, folklore, and craft skills.
 The same 1949 memorandum commented:

-The Northwest Territories

-Administration has the opportunity

-to bring these people into civilization

-without the maladjustment and loss of

-independence and initiative which have

-resulted in many parts of the world

-when a similar task was attempted

-amongst other primitive races.46
+The Northwest Territories Administration has the opportunity to bring these people into civilization without the maladjustment and loss of independence and initiative which have resulted in many parts of the world when a similar task was attempted amongst other primitive races.